Bosnian War: Breakup of Yugoslavia

-The war in Bosnia and Herzegovina came about as a result of the breakup of the Socialist Federal Republic of Yugoslavia.
-A crisis emerged in Yugoslavia as a result of the weakening of the confederational system at the end of the Cold War.
+The war came about as a result of the breakup of the Socialist Federal Republic of Yugoslavia.
+A crisis emerged in Yugoslavia as a result of the weakening of the confederation system at the end of the Cold War.
 In Yugoslavia, the national communist party, the League of Communists of Yugoslavia, lost ideological potency.
 Meanwhile, ethnic nationalism experienced a renaissance in the 1980s after violence in Kosovo.
-While the goal of Serbian nationalists was the centralisation of Yugoslavia, other nationalities in Yugoslavia aspired to the federalisation and the decentralisation of the state.
+While the goal of Serbian nationalists was the centralisation of Yugoslavia, other nationalities aspired to the federalisation and the decentralisation of the state.

 Bosnia and Herzegovina, a former Ottoman province, has historically been a multi-ethnic state.
-According to the 1991 census, 44% of the population considered themselves Muslim (Bosniak), 32.5% Serb and 17% Croat, with 6% describing themselves as Yugoslav.
+According to the 1991 census, 44% of the population considered themselves Muslim (Bosniak), 33% Serb, and 17% Croat, with 6% describing themselves as Yugoslav.

-March 1989, the crisis in Yugoslavia deepened after the adoption of amendments to the Serbian Constitution allowing the government of Serbia to dominate the provinces of Kosovo and Vojvodina.
-Until then, Kosovo and Vojvodina's decision-making was independent, and each autonomous province also had a vote at the Yugoslav federal level.
+In March 1989, the crisis in Yugoslavia deepened after the adoption of amendments to the Serbian Constitution allowing the government of Serbia to dominate the provinces of Kosovo and Vojvodina.
+Until then, Kosovo and Vojvodina's decision-making was independent, and each autonomous province had a vote at the Yugoslav federal level.
 Serbia, under newly elected President Slobodan Milošević, gained control over three out of eight votes in the Yugoslav presidency.
 With additional votes from Montenegro, Serbia was thus able to heavily influence the decisions of the federal government.
-This situation led to objections from the other republics and calls for the reform of the Yugoslav Federation.
+This situation led to objections from the other republics and calls for the reform of the Yugoslav federation.

 At the 14th Extraordinary Congress of the League of Communists of Yugoslavia, on 20 January 1990, the delegations of the republics could not agree on the main issues facing the Yugoslav federation.
 As a result, the Slovene and Croatian delegates left the Congress.
 The Slovene delegation, headed by Milan Kučan, demanded democratic changes and a looser federation, while the Serbian delegation, headed by Milošević, opposed it.

 In the first multi-party election in Bosnia and Herzegovina, in November 1990, votes were cast largely according to ethnicity, leading to the success of the Bosniak Party of Democratic Action (SDA), the Serb Democratic Party (SDS), and the Croatian Democratic Union (HDZ BiH).

-Parties divided power along ethnic lines so the President of the Presidency of the Socialist Republic of Bosnia and Herzegovina was a Bosniak, the president of the Parliament was a Serb, and the prime minister a Croat.
+Parties divided power along ethnic lines, so the president of the Presidency of the Socialist Republic of Bosnia and Herzegovina was a Bosniak, the president of the Parliament was a Serb, and the prime minister was a Croat.
 Separatist nationalist parties attained power in other republics, including Croatia and Slovenia.